The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Eco-Friendly Options

-- Recycled Materials: Some manufacturers offer liners made from recycled metals, combining durability with environmental responsibility.
+- Recycled Materials: Some makers offer liners from recycled metal, so you get durability and a lighter footprint.

-- Energy Star Appliances: Pairing a relined chimney with an Energy Star-certified appliance maximizes efficiency and minimizes emissions.
+- Energy Star Appliances: A relined chimney paired with an Energy Star appliance gets you the most efficiency and the fewest emissions.

 Comparison of Labor Effort: DIY vs. Professional